safari2345/portfolio_tracker/README.md

 ## License

-This project is provided as-is for educational and personal use.
-Feel free to fork and modify it for your own portfolio tracking needs.
+This project was made for educational and personal purposes.
+Feel free to use and modify this project as you please.